 As the years go by, the pursuit of flexibility can be a wistful bygone goal.
 In reality we stiffen up a fair bit as time flies.
 So, what seemed to be regular flexible movement at one stage, now seems difficult to attain.
-Why do I groan all of a sudden when I’m standing up off a chair ???
+Why do I groan all of a sudden when I’m standing up from a chair ???

-Let’s be kind to ourselves here – mobility and flexibility is often impossible due to our lifestyle demands.
+Let’s be kind to ourselves here – mobility and flexibility are often impossible due to our lifestyle demands.
 Similarly, if we do find some free time, is stretching a priority?
 It seems so boring… Perhaps not?

 Well, there is a lot more to flexibility than static muscle stretching….
 A lot more!